opiter09/Stafy4-Translation-Tools/README.md

 # Stafy4-Translation-Tools
-These files are designed to split apart Densetsu no Stafy 4 to make translation easier.
-Eventually, they will further split the files into smaller files for each dialogue, and handle combining them and doing all the pointers for you.
-For now, there's just some bare-bones extraction.
+This code is designed to use wbmtg to let you easily edit Starfy 4's text, and then reinsert it back into the ROM with no issues.

-To use this, split apart the ROM with CrystalTile2 (https://www.romhacking.net/utilities/818/), then place the scripts in STAFY4/FSI.CT and run them.
+To use this, split apart the ROM with CrystalTile (https://www.romhacking.net/utilities/818/) or equivalent.

-Here is a useful link for character codes: https://www.msx.org/wiki/Shift-JIS_code.
-The internet informs me that the later Roman-alphabet codes are used by the DS, not the ones in the very first table.
+You'll need arm9.bin, arm9ovltable.bin, and all the overlays--put them into this very folder.

+You also need Python (3+).
+Once you have it run, textExtract.bat (or CLI the py file) to split apart everything.
+When you are done, simply use bringTogether.bat.

+From there, you will need to insert all the files back into the ROM.
+For batch stuff like this, I use jNDSTool (https://github.com/JackHack96/jNdstool).
+Do note that it has a bit of a different folder set up than what Crystaltile gives you:
+- everything except FSI.CT must go inside a "data" folder
+- FSCI.CT must be renamed to "overlay," and the non-overlay files must be taken out of it and put "next to it" (in the same folder as it and data)
+- ndsheader.bin must renamned to header.bin

-Moe's first dialogue for the City tutorial can be found in 0009_textFiles' 582164_585268.BMG, starting at 0x75.
+Moe's first dialogue for the City tutorial can be found in 0009_textFiles' 582164_585268.BMG, starting at 0x75 (or just the first thing in the text file)

-Also if you're going to edit the BMGs, make sure to have a look at https://wiibrew.org/wiki/BMG_files#BMG_header